 After a regular warm-up If you feel that you’re throat feels like closing all the time when you’re singing or the singer wonders why does my throat feel tight and sore, why does this happen?

 It is because you are not being able to produce optimal amplification of resonance.

-When the vocal tone is formed correctly by adjusting internally your acoustical phonetics, the singer will find placements that create a pleasing, and relaxed tone not affecting the sound and increasing the vocal power, at the same time avoiding muscular problems and incorrect projection patterns.
+When the vocal tone is formed correctly by adjusting internally your acoustical chambers, the singer will find placements that create a pleasing and relaxed tone without affecting the sound and increasing the vocal power, at the same time avoiding muscular problems and incorrect projection patterns.

 When the vowel is identified with precision, the resonance chambers of the body’s vocal instrument are immediately transformed so that the best amplification of the basic sound is achieved.
 The singer then has greater volume and understanding of this dynamic variation, as well as improved intonation and far greater ease of production.